Whatapalaver/100_Days_of_Code/r1-log.md

 ## Log

+### R1D30
+More SQL at work.
+I re-worked one of Ola’s weekly procedures to get my own HRG level dataset. very frustrating / rewarding. its helped me sort out loads of problems with our reporting.
+Also conpleted a few more codewars kata.
+SQL again.
+I need to brave Ruby again.

 ### R1D29
 Loads of SQL experimentation today.
 Quite sinple stuff, updating all my queries for the new year but it was good experience to practice version control and improving small bugs.